lexermal/website-weixler-me/blog/Basic-cluster-setup/07 Setup Backups.md

 ```
 kubectl delete namespace nginx-example
 ```
-With ```kubectl get namespace/nginx-example``` you can see the namespace with all iits resources does not exist anymore.

-It can be restored with
+The namespace with it's resources can be restored with
 ```
 velero restore create --from-backup nginx-backup --wait
 ```